 Hawaii is a group of islands in the middle of the Pacific.
 Once a proud independent Polynesian kingdom, it was gradually taken over by foreign powers and turned into vast white-owned plantations.
 In 1893, a group of American businessmen overthrew the Hawaiian monarchy.
-Five years later in 1898, the US government formally made Hawaii part of the USA.
+Soon after, the US government formally made Hawaii part of the USA.

 Hawaii is actually an archipelago of eight major islands.
-Oahu is by far the most popular island.
+Oahu is by far the most popular island in Hawaii.
 When I arrived at Honolulu airport, I was welcomed with a big "Aloha" sign, Aloha being hello in Hawaiian.
 Next to the entrance were women in leafy skirts and coconut bras, gently swaying their hips, just like in the Hollywood movies.
 It was the impetus to don a garish floral print shirt and enjoy some pacific island hedonism.

 Kailua is the most beautiful of all Oahu beaches, it's everything you see on Hawaii postcards i.e. calm tranquil aqua blue waters and powder white sands.
 The nearby Lanikai beach is also highly rated, but the coastal home developments have eroded much of the sandy beach there.

 Flying to Big Island

 The airline Hawaiian operates flights between the islands.
-At the airport, they were playing Hawaiian music (songs were usually about the ocean, the sun shining, and pearly shells on the beach), and the flight attendants were all wearing flowery Hawaiian shirts.
+At the airport, they were playing Hawaiian music (songs were usually about the ocean, the sun shining, and pearly shells on the beach), and the flight attendants were all wearing floral print shirts.

 Big Island, as the name suggests, is the biggest island in Hawaii.
 The geology is very varied, there's an active volcano, and you can go skiing and swimming in the same day.
 Lush rainforest and lava desert.
 The weather on Big Island divides the island in half.
 The Hilo side is mostly rainy while the Kona side is mostly sunny.
-And unlike Oahu, there's not much public transport so on Big Island renting a car is the only way to get around.
+And unlike Oahu, there's not much public transport so on Big Island renting a car is the main way to get around.